-Surface water temperature and flow data were obtained from EBMUD gauging stations at Camanche Dam (rkm 103), McIntire (rkm 101), and Victor (rkm 80).
+Surface water temperature and flow data were obtained from EBMUD gauging stations at Camanche Dam (rkm 103), McIntire (rkm 101), and Elliot Road (rkm 86).
 Ambient air temperatures were obtained from the EBMUD gauging station at Camanche Dam (rkm 103).
-In addition, a total of sixteen HOBO Tidbit© waterproof temperature loggers were buried below the gravel surface on 2 October 2017 to record hourly subsurface water temperatures.
-Two temperature loggers were buried at depths of 25 cm and 40 cm within seven spawning sites between Camanche Dam (rkm 103) and Elliot Road (rkm 86).
+In addition, a total of sixteen HOBO TidbiT© waterproof temperature loggers were buried below the gravel surface on 6 September 2018 to record hourly subsurface water temperatures on an hourly basis.
+Two temperature loggers were buried at depths of 25 cm and 40 cm within eight spawning sites between Camanche Dam (rkm 103) and Elliot Road (rkm 86).
 A Trimble Geo XHTM GNSS unit was used to mark the burial locations of the temperature loggers.